-Sanitary chemical toilets (Port-a-Johns) are recommended for human waste but the use of field expedient head facilities is authorized aboard Camp Lejeune for training events that are less than 24 hours.
-The use of Port-a-Johns does NOT require the submittal of a FEREIR form; however digging of field expedient head facilities will require the submittal of a FEREIR form electronically to Lejeune REIR@usmc.mil.
-Details of the review process are discussed in the Section ENVIRONMENTAL IMPACT REVIEW at the beginning of this Environmental Handbook.
-Consult local preventative medicine units (PMU) for guidance on using slit trenches and cat holes; See Chapter 2, of the current Range Control SOP for complete details.
-Submit requests for sanitary chemical toilets (Port-a-Johns) through normal logistics channels.
+Sanitary chemical toilets (Port-a-Johns) are recommended for human waste, but the use of field expedient head facilities is authorized aboard Camp Lejeune for training events that are less than 24 hours.
+The use of Port-a-Johns does NOT require the submittal of a TEREIR; however, digging of field expedient head facilities will require the submittal of a TEREIR.
+Consult PMU for guidance on using slit trenches and cat holes; See Chapter 2, of the current Range Control SOP for complete details.
+Submit requests for Port-a-Johns through normal logistics channels.
 "Cat Holes" are permissible in remote training areas if proper procedures are followed.
-For planning purposes (1) one Port-a-John will support 25 Marines/Sailors in a 24 hour period.
+For planning purposes (1) one Port-a-John will support 25 Marines/Sailors in a 24-hour period.